aswdevz/asw/readme.txt

 Asw does 2 things.

 1. Asw reads the rotational movement of a thumbstick on the xbox controller (or any other xinput compatible controller) and converts it to a linear value that it sends (feeds) to a vjoy axis.
 Or you can say that it creates an axis (on the vjoy device) that responds to the rotation of the controller analog stick.
-Basically it turns the thumbstick into a wheel-like control.
+Basically, it makes the thumbstick work kind of like a wheel.

 2. Asw also reads the left and right triggers and feeds the values to vjoy.
 This is useful because when the xbox controller is used in DirectInput mode, the left and right triggers share an axis.
 This function allows you to have independent inputs from the triggers present on the vjoy device (each trigger will have it's own axis).